NormalGaussian/saggy/README.md

     - Saggy doesn't currently support asking for a passphrase to decrypt a key.
 This is wholly untested.
 * SSH key encryption
     - This is a feature of age
+* I *think* sops uses more complex logic to determine how to name the output file; and saggy likely does not match this.

 ## The path forwards